Lake Manyara National Park Wildlife Safari Tours

 Minimum stay: as birds are best seen (light) early morning and evening, we suggest you best take a full day in the park.

 Airlines: no domestic airline flies into Lake Manyara.
-The only transport in / out is by vehicle.
-It takes approximately 3 hours from Arusha to the Lake Manyara Park entry gates and is located between the villages of Karatu and Mto wa Mbu.
+The only transport in and out is by vehicle.
+It takes approximately 3 hours from Arusha to the Lake Manyara Park entry gates and this gate is located between the villages of Karatu and Mto wa Mbu.